Kagankakao/KEGOMODORO/README.md

 ### Pixela Integration

-To use Pixela integration, follow these steps:
+To use Pixela, follow these steps:

 1. **Create a Pixela Account**